-Third Division
+Second Division Third Division

-36% or more (but less than 48%)
+48% or more (but less than 60%) 36% or more (but less than 48%)

 Candidates can apply for Re-evaluation in any of the theory courses as per rules stipulated by the University for B.Sc.
 B.Ed. degree.
 Changes in Statutes/ Ordinances/ Rules/ Regulations/ Syllabi and books may from time to time be made by amendment or remaking and a candidate shall, except in so far as the University determines otherwise, comply with any change that applies to years s/he has not completed at the time of change.